-Harmful organism infestation, especially of the digestive system, is a problem in nearly every country of the world.
-Water can be tainted, food can be infested, and those aren’t the only methods of introduction.
+Harmful organism infestation, especially of the digestive system, is a concern in nearly every country of the world.
+Water can be tainted, food can be infested, and those aren't the only methods of introduction.
 Harmful organisms can really disrupt your body and produce many adverse health effects.
 However, as harmful as these critters can be, herbal medicine provides natural solutions, and Simarouba amara is one such solution.

 Simarouba amara may help you with your harmful organism cleansing routine, and when combined with other herbal support such as black walnut hull, you may find that your experience is even more potent.
 Have you taken Simarouba amara?
 If so, please leave a comment and share your experience.

 - Hardesty BD, Dick CW, Kremer A, Hubbell S, Bermingham E. Spatial genetic structure of Simarouba amara Aubl.
 (Simaroubaceae), a dioecious, animal-dispersed Neotropical tree, on Barro Colorado Island, Panama.
 Heredity (Edinb).
 2005 Oct;95(4):290-7.